 However, make sure that both viscosity is compatible with your car’s engine.
 We still strongly recommend following the specified oil for your car’s engine.
 It is also important to remember that performing your own service maintenance incorrectly, such as using the wrong engine oil may void your car’s warranty.

 If you are just topping up then you can safely mix a small amount of 5w30 with 5w20.
 The most important thing is to keep the oil level between the minimum and maximum marks of the dipstick.
+You don’t want to run without oil as it ruin your engine.

 What is the meaning of code in motor oils?